bobby1321/RASPP-Utility/README.md

 # Repeated Automated Sprocket Part Placement Utility (RASPP)
 This tool allows you to easily place items in the game Sprocket in patterns by modifying the blueprint file for your vehicle.
+RASPP isn't meant to replace the game, rather be an add on for the people who like to use the blueprint files as a way to edit vehicles.

 <img src="https://user-images.githubusercontent.com/36699941/181866912-ce38f0ba-054c-4754-ac23-568f5764b45a.gif" alt="position" width="500"/><img src="https://user-images.githubusercontent.com/36699941/181866937-afd2a876-b9a7-44f1-afdc-48c028dbe5e3.png" alt="position" width="300"/>